Zexyp/YapTeX/README.md

 > - High blood pressure
 > - Existential crises
 > - Endless nightmares
-> - Complete failure of effort to document
+> - Complete failure of documentation

 *This document was built using YapTeX*